 He sprinted into history for Trinidad and Tobago, capturing its first-ever Olympic gold medal with a blistering run in the 1976 100-meter final.

-Hasely Crawford's name is synonymous with a nation's breakthrough on the world's biggest athletic stage.
-Before the 1976 Montreal Olympics, no athlete from Trinidad and Tobago had ever stood atop the Olympic podium.
-Crawford, a powerful sprinter, changed that in 10.06 seconds.
-In a tense final, he surged ahead of the field, his face a mask of determined focus, to claim the 100-meter gold.
-The victory ignited celebrations back home and cemented his status as a national hero.
-His career was not without adversity; a serious car accident in 1973 threatened his life and legs, but he fought back to peak form for his Olympic moment.
-While he never replicated that gold-medal performance at subsequent Games, his legacy was secure.
-The main stadium in Port of Spain now bears his name, a permanent tribute to the man who gave a twin-island nation its first taste of Olympic champion glory.
+Hasely Crawford ran the 100-meter final in 10.06 seconds at the 1976 Montreal Olympics, becoming the first athlete from Trinidad and Tobago to stand atop an Olympic podium.
+In a tense race, he surged ahead of the field with a face of determined focus, igniting celebrations back home.
+A serious car accident in 1973 had threatened his life and legs, but he fought back to peak form for that moment.
+Born in 1950, Crawford never replicated his gold-medal performance at subsequent Games.
+The main stadium in Port of Spain now bears his name, a permanent tribute to the powerful sprinter who gave a twin-island nation its first taste of Olympic champion glory.

 1946–1964